 |Maximum Pizza Diameter||13"||13"||12"||9"||13"|

 |Accessories||Baking pan, wire rack||Wire rack, air fry basket, sheet pan||Oven rack, baking pan, air fryer basket||Bake pan, oven rack, slide-out crumb tray||Baking pan, wire rack, air fry basket|

 Our Analysis and Test Results

-The BLACK+DECKER TO3250XSB provides better performance and more features than most other models in its budget-friendly price range, making it a great choice for those looking to maximize the money they spend.
+The Black+Decker TO3250XSB provides better performance and more features than most other toaster ovens in its budget-friendly price range, making it a great choice for those looking to maximize the money they spend.

 Ease of Use

-The BLACK+DECKER TO3250XSB utilizes a simple control panel with one knob to set the temperature, one to set the cooking time, and one dedicated to making toast.
-This makes operation quite easy and straightforward.
+The Black+Decker TO3250XSB features simple operation but largely lacks some of the extra user-friendly touches that many more expensive models offer.
+It utilizes a simple control panel with one knob to set the temperature, one for the cooking time, and one dedicated to making toast.
+This makes the operation quite easy and straightforward.
 However, the lack of an LCD screen means you can never tell exactly what the temperature is nor exactly how much time is left on the timer.
-We do like the crumb tray, which we found to slide out quite easily with little to no spillage.
+We like the crumb tray, which we found to slide out quite easily with little to no spillage.

-When we set the BLACK+DECKER TO3250XSB to 375˚ fahrenheit and allowed it to preheat our testing thermometer fluctuated between 400˚ and 425˚ — much hotter than the set temperature.
-When we cranked the temperature higher that discrepancy shrunk a bit.
-For example, when we set the temperature to 400˚ the actual temperature never got above 410˚.
-When we cranked the temperature even higher to 450˚ the oven actually ran a bit cold, maxing out at 445˚.
+When set to 375˚ Fahrenheit and allowed it to preheat, our testing thermometer fluctuated between 400˚ and 425˚ — much hotter than the set temperature.
+When we cranked the temperature higher, that discrepancy shrunk a bit.
+For example, when we set the temperature to 400˚, the actual temperature never got above 410˚.
+When we cranked the temperature even higher to 450˚, the oven actually ran a bit cold, maxing out at 445˚.

 — Max Mutter and Michelle Powell